AICC/CMI-5_Spec_Current/cmi5_runtime.md

    <tr>
     <th align="left">ContentSpecific</th>
   </tr>
       <td><p><strong>Description: </strong>Launch parameters that are content specific.
-The LMS must obtain this value from the course structure.<br />
+The LMS MUST obtain this value from the course structure.<br />
       <strong>LMS Required: </strong>Yes<br />
       <strong>AU Required: </strong>No<br />
-      <strong>LMS Usage:  </strong>Static launch parameters defined by the AU designer must be obtained by the LMS from the course structure.<br />
+      <strong>LMS Usage:  </strong>Static launch parameters defined by the AU designer MUST be obtained by the LMS from the course structure.<br />
       <strong>AU Usage: </strong>Determined by the AU<br />
       <strong>Data type: </strong>string<br />
       <strong>Value space: </strong>Values are defined by the AU provider<br />